Aebian/Madley/README.md

 ### TheLab - Madley
-Arma 3 Mission on Chernarus (Summer).
+Arma 3 Mission on Chernarus.
 Used as playground and script making facility for various purposes. <br>
 Airbase and several ambient things included